Center for Plant Conservation

 June News 2022

 The CPC 2022 National Meeting was held at Denver Botanic Gardens and also encompassed a hybrid virtual version.
-Ninety in-person and fifty online colleagues had a wonderful opportunity to see milestones of plant conservation accomplishments and to learn about the network-wide project to study seed longevity.
+95 in-person and 72 online colleagues had a wonderful opportunity to see milestones of plant conservation accomplishments and to learn about the network-wide project to study seed longevity.
 A pre-conference visit to the National Laboratory for Genetic Resource Preservation in Ft.
 Collins inspired attendees and reinforced the critical function of our rare plant seed collections.
 Our keynote speaker, Dr. Deane Bowers, presented a compelling case for the intricate connection of plant chemistry to humans, highlighting many uses, and described how plant chemicals influence the insects that eat or pollinate them.
 Throughout the meeting, we shared a common theme: that acts of kindness go a long way to encourage one another and indirectly help Save Plants.

 Thanks to all the speakers and attendees—virtual and in-person—for a fantastic conference!